A phase inversion benchmark for multiscale multiphase flows: Detailed numerical simulations using DyJeAT

-We have performed a study of droplet size distributions using DyJeAT in case 2 at the time of the enstrophy peak ($t^* = 4$). \red{We define the Probability Distribution Function (PDF) as number frequency $f$ defined as follows.
-The droplet sizes are measurered in the simulations and an equivalent radius $r$ is obtained for each drop.
-The equivalent radius may belong in any of a number of adjacent bins $B_i$ defined as the interval $B_i = (r_i - \Delta_i/2, r_i + \Delta_i/2)$ where $r_i$ and $\Delta_i$ are the bin center and width, and define the bin structure.} In our first analysis, the bins are regularly spaced.
-One defines $\Delta_i = 1/256$, $r_i = (i-1/2)/256$ and $B_i=((i-1)/256,i/256)$. \red{Then the number of droplets whose equivalent radius is in $B_i$ is noted $N_i$. $N_i$ is approximately proportional to an asymptotic probability $f$ such that $f(r_i) = N_i/\Delta_i$ however the approximation does not hold very well for the first bin because $\Delta_1/r_1$ is far from small.
-On Figure \ref{fig4.13b} we plot $N_i$ versus $r_i$. }
+We performed a study of the droplet size distributions in case 2 at various times.
+The corresponding results are summarized in Figure \ref{drop}.

+{The droplet volumes $V$ are measured in the simulations and a corresponding equivalent radius is obtained for each drop as $r_e = (3 V/(4 \pi))^{1/3}$.
+The equivalent radius may belong in any of a number of adjacent bins $B_i$ defined as the interval $B_i = (r_i - \Delta_i/2, r_i + \Delta_i/2)$ where $r_i$ and $\Delta_i$ are the bin center and width, respectively.} We consider regularly spaced bins with $\Delta_i = 1/256$, $r_i = (i-1/2)/256$ and $B_i=((i-1)/256,i/256)$. {Then the number of droplets whose equivalent radius lies in $B_i$ is noted $N_i$. $N_i$ is approximately proportional to an asymptotic probability $f$ such that $f(r_i) = N_i/\Delta_i$; however this approximation is inappropriate for the first bin because $\Delta_1/r_1$ is far from small.
+The function $f(r_i)$ defines the Probability Distribution Function (PDF) of the droplet sizes.
+In Figures \ref{drop} and \ref{fig4.13b}, we plot $N_i$ versus $r_i$ at various times or various resolutions. }